This the multi-page printable view of this section. Click here to print.

 • find_duration - duration in milliseconds it took to find a specific Aggregate

-• event_processing_latency - time difference in milliseconds between a fact was published and a consuming
+• event_processing_latency - for those facts that arrive after catchup: time difference in milliseconds between a fact was published and recieved by a client.
+(In case of batch processing, this is only reported for the first/oldest fact of a batch)

 2.9 - Tips